Severson-Group/MachEval/docs/source/EM_analyzers/inductance_analyzer.rst

 Output to User
 **********************************

-The ``flux_linkage_analyzer`` returns a directory holding the results obtained from the transient analysis of the machine.
+The ``inductance_analyzer`` returns a directory holding the results obtained from the transient analysis of the machine.
 The elements of this dictionary and their descriptions are provided below:

 .. csv-table:: `inductance_analyzer Output`